 - Then turn every 2nd day for 14 days

-In trying to understand what C:N ratios are about, it may help to point out that all plants have more carbon than nitrogen (remember, they get their carbon from the carbon dioxide CO2 in the air) so that is why the C:N ratios are always greater than always above 1:0.
+When trying to understand C:N ratios, it may helpful to point out that all plants have more carbon than nitrogen in them (remember, they get their carbon from the carbon dioxide in the air) so that’s why the C:N ratios of plant material is always greater than 20:1.

-- The materials containing high amounts of carbon, but low in nitrogen are considered "browns"
+The materials at the top of the list contain higher amounts of carbon, but are low in nitrogen, and are considered ‘browns‘.

 |Browns = High Carbon||C:N|